 What the Heart Rate Data Reveals

-This is why average speed over distance matters more than any single metric.
+This is why average speed over distance beats any single reading.
 Max speed is vanity.
-Average speed is truth.
+Average speed, cleaned of the sessions where you stopped for lunch, is truth.

 The Inflatable vs. Rigid Performance Gap